Ancient Greece had two golden ages. Their legacies, especially in science, made Western Civilization. But what is a golden age?

 By Evaggelos Vallianatos

-The first Greek golden age took place after the Greeks defeated the Persians in the early fifth century BC.
+The first ancient Greek golden age took place after the Greeks defeated the Persians in the early fifth century BC.
 During the fifty years between the Persian Wars and the Peloponnesian War, Athens, in particular, shone with a flourishing and confident Greek culture: democracy, the building of the Parthenon, philosophy, science, classical architecture, theater, athletic games, and military strength.

 The existence of free speech, prosperity, and confidence formed the pillars of this golden age.